jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab03/Lab03-Instructions.md

 * As with the Maze Generation task, keep working your way through the method callers until you get to the MazeController class.

 **BONUS CHALLENGE: Additional Methods**
-* Note: There is an asynchronous version of "SaveAsPng".
+* Note: There is an asynchronous version of the "SaveAsPng" method.
 Locate this method call and use the asynchronous version.

-If you need more assistance, step-by-step instructions are included below.
-Otherwise, **STOP READING NOW**
+If you want more assistance, step-by-step instructions are included below.
+Otherwise, if you'd like to challenge yourself, **STOP READING NOW**

 Maze Generation: Step-By-Step